ironmonk88/monks-wall-enhancement/README.md

 Converts the currently selected drawings into walls.

+### Automatic Wall Adjustment when Resizing Scene

+When changing a scene's grid or canvas size, this adds a prompt asking if you want to it to automatically attempt to adjust walls to match the new sizes.

 ## Bug Reporting
 I'm sure there are lots of issues with it.
 It's very much a work in progress.
 Please feel free to contact me on discord if you have any questions or concerns. ironmonk88#4075